 Today’s reimbursement climate isn’t just about expense trimming.
-Health systems should aim to drive long-term margin improvement throughout the supply chain.
-After all, supply expenses are estimated to comprise 15 percent of total hospital expenses, on average – although they can be as high as 30 to 40 percent in hospitals.
+Health systems should aim to drive long-term margin improvement by leveraging their supply chains.
+After all, supply expenses are estimated to comprise 15 percent of total hospital expenses on average – although they can be as high as 30 to 40 percent in hospitals.

-Isolated initiatives to improve supply chain finances often yield, at best, incremental improvements.
-To recognize true progress, it’s important to think strategically about the supply chain systems and processes that can be fine-tuned to ensure an entire organization is contributing to its overall financial health.
+Isolated initiatives to improve finances often yield, at best, incremental improvements.
+To recognize sustainable progress, it’s important to think strategically about supply chain’s role in managing spend and contributing to the entire organization’s financial health.

-Consider looking under the mats of your value analysis, purchased services and capital equipment planning and procurement processes.
-Organizations we’ve worked with have taken advantage of significant opportunities in these three areas.
+Supply chain is uniquely positioned to help improve margin through implementation of robust value analysis, purchased services, capital equipment planning and procurement processes.
+Organizations we’ve worked with have taken advantage of significant opportunities in these areas:

 1. Embrace value analysis to enable standardization and reduced supply chain costs.